 One of the most dangerous aspects of car crashes in the pre-crumple zone era was the relative rigidity of the cars, which resulted in large forces being transferred through the driver, particularly when it came to deceleration, causing major internal damage.
 Crumple Zones were first developed by Mercedes Benz in 1952, and are now standard on all cars in the United States.

 Anti-lock braking was first developed by the Royal Enfield company for use in motorcycles n 1958.
 It wasn’t until the 1970s that they were first installed in cars, in the Chrysler Imperial.

-The principle behind ABS braking is that the combination of hard braking and steering would often cause the wheels to lock, diminshing control over the vehicle.
-Instead, ABS ‘pumps’ the brakes using a cadence impossible for humans to replicate to slow the car while also maintain control.
+The principle behind ABS braking is that the combination of hard braking and steering would often cause the wheels to lock, diminishing control over the vehicle.
+Instead, ABS ‘pumps’ the brakes using a cadence impossible for humans to replicate to slow the car while also maintaining control.

 Three-point seat belt